Read Marcus Aurelius with voice, context, and method in the same frame.

 Prompt 2: Identify Marcus Aurelius's major concepts, methods, or questions.

-1. Ruling faculty: The center of practical life is how judgment uses impressions, not how carefully the world obeys us.
+1. Ruling faculty: the center of practical life is how judgment uses impressions, not how carefully the world obeys us.

-2. Impermanence: Everything passes, and remembering that scale can puncture vanity and grievance.
+2. Impermanence: everything passes, and remembering that scale can puncture vanity and grievance.

-3. Common nature: We belong to a wider human and cosmic order, which makes isolation and spite look smaller.
+3. Common nature: we belong to a wider human and cosmic order, which makes isolation and spite look smaller.

-4. Inner citadel: Peace depends less on outer control than on disciplined assent and proportion.
+4. Inner citadel: peace depends less on outer control than on disciplined assent and proportion.

 Prompt 3: Where does Marcus Aurelius's view face its strongest objection?

-1. Strongest objection: Whether Stoic acceptance becomes lucid freedom or too quickly asks suffering people to spiritualize what should also be resisted.
+2. Why the objection bites: Whether Stoic acceptance becomes lucid freedom or too quickly asks suffering people to spiritualize what should also be resisted.

 Prompt 4: How should a contemporary reader begin with Marcus Aurelius?